Fact Sheet - Changes to the GIPA Act for agencies

-Read the document below or download it here Fact Sheet - Changes to the GIPA Act for Agencies
+Read the fact sheet below or download it here Fact Sheet - Changes to the GIPA Act in 2018 for agencies, updated August 2020

-The Government Information (Public Access) Amendment Act 2018 makes a number of amendments to the Government Information (Public Access) Act 2009 (GIPA Act).
-These amendments commence on 28 November 2018 and will impact on how agencies fulfil their obligations under the GIPA Act.
+The Government Information (Public Access) Amendment Act 2018 made a number of amendments to the Government Information (Public Access) Act 2009 (GIPA Act).
+These amendments came into effect in November 2018 and must be considered as agencies fulfil their obligations under the GIPA Act.

 1.1 Contracts register